Inclusionary zoning: Locations of housing

-Failure in improving social integration coupled with increasing social cost

-It is suggested that IZ policies may not effectively disperse low-income units throughout the region, which actually contradicts the aim of the policy itself.
-For instances in Suffolk County, it is found that there is a spatial concentration of IZ units in poor neighbourhood coupled with higher proportions of Black and Hispanic, which are considered the minorities.
-Furthermore, 97.7% of the IZ units were built in only 10% of the census tract from 1980 to 2000, which is area with the lowest-income neighbourhood coupled with clustering of minorities.
-It is indispensable to notice that housing policies is controlled by local government rather than regional government in Suffolk County, therefore without regional coordinations of housing policy, it fails to consider the inter-municipality distribution of low-income household within the county.
-Besides, density bonuses given to property developers for the provision of IZ units have intensified the concentration of affordable units in poor neighborhood (Ryan & Enderle as cited in Mukhija, Das, Regus et al., 2012).
-This shows that IZ policies may fail to disperse the low-income distributions when it is carried out without taking regional coordination into account.
+IZ policies may not effectively disperse low-income units throughout the region.
+In Suffolk County, there is a spatial concentration of IZ units in poor neighbourhoods.
+97.7% of the IZ units were built in only 10% of the census tract from 1980 to 2000, which is the area with the lowest-income neighbourhood coupled with clustering of minorities.
+Housing policies are controlled by local government rather than regional government in Suffolk County, New York, which may not consider inter-municipality distribution of low-income households.
+Density bonuses given to property developers for the provision of IZ units have intensified the concentration of affordable units in poor neighborhood (Ryan & Enderle as cited in Mukhija, Das, Regus et al., 2012).

-Moreover, with density bonuses allocated to property developers for the provision of IZ units, it implies the community would be bearing the cost of increasing population density and sharing existing infrastructure.